sagebind/dotfiles/README.md

 when tweaking your own system.

 ## Using it
-Configuration is managed using [Dotbot](http://github.com/anishathalye/dotbot) which manages installation and symbolic links in a sane and portable way.
-To use these dotfiles, simply clone this repo and run the `./install` script in the project folder to install the dotfiles using Dotbot.
-To see how its done, check out the [`install.conf.json`](install.conf.json) file to see what symlinks are made.
+Configuration is managed using a simple Fish shell script which manages installation and symbolic links in a sane and portable way.
+To use these dotfiles, simply clone this repo and run the `./install` script in the project folder to install the dotfiles.
+To see how its done, check out the [`install.conf`](install.conf) file to see what symlinks are made.

 ## My setup
 I use the amazingly powerful [Fish Shell](http://fishshell.com) as my default command line shell, so most